John Palfrey: Internet issues

-Palfrey urged Congress to write legislation to discourage prominent Internet firms such as Google, Yahoo, Microsoft, and Cisco Systems from bending to pressure by foreign governments to censor web information or forcing them to reveal the identities of dissidents, as part of the Open Net Initiative.Article in Forbes citing Palfrey's work on the OpenNet Initiative and related cybersecurity issues.
-Retrieved 2010-09-09.
+Palfrey urged Congress to write legislation to discourage prominent Internet firms such as Google, Yahoo, Microsoft, and Cisco Systems from bending to pressure by foreign governments to censor web information or forcing them to reveal the identities of dissidents, as part of the Open Net Initiative.
 His work on how Internet usage can affect politics within democracies was cited as influential to the dissidents in Iran responsible for the Green Revolution.
 These references resulted in his being named by the Iranian government, along with colleague Ethan Zuckerman, as a so-called "conspirator" in the trials that took place in Iran in 2009 and 2010.
 Palfrey commented in the Boston Globe about how political campaigns in the United States were increasingly being carried out in cyberspace.

+In 2023, Palfrey highlights the challenges of defining derivative works in copyright law, particularly with AI's evolving role.
+He suggests that the legal interpretation may become more complex as AI advances.
+Palfrey also emphasizes the need to reevaluate Section 230 of the Communications Decency Act to address AI-driven deception.
+He advocates for a more comprehensive regulatory approach in line with international models.

 BiblioTECH: Libraries and Democracy

-The experience of "serendipity" and discovery through browsing.
-"Third places" for communities.
-"Preserving shared history."
-Education of the youth.
-"Safe places for vulnerable people to access information, think, write, and learn."
+Palfrey emphasizes that while for-profit information sources like Google and Amazon are prevalent, they serve a different purpose—primarily profit rather than public access to knowledge.

+In his book, BiblioTech: Why Libraries Matter More Than Ever In An Age of Google, Palfrey describes it as a "love letter to libraries" and argues that they are essential to the 21st-century information landscape.